 Private Photoshoot in the Gardens

-Going back to our initial reaction after walking into the beautiful botanical gardens, Amy and I had a little photoshoot to take advantage of the amazing soft lighting and the greenery from the plants around us.
+Going back to our initial reaction after walking into the beautiful botanical gardens, I had a little photoshoot to take advantage of the amazing soft lighting and the greenery from the plants around us.
 I’ve switched over to the Voigtlander Nokton 50mm f/1.5 ASPH, one of my favorite 50mm lenses of all time, short of the legendary Leica Summilux-M 50mm f/1.4 ASPH which I can’t afford (but I accept donations 🙂 ).
 For a lens that is literally so much cheaper than the Leica equivalent, the results speak for themselves.

-The gap between the ceremony and the reception gave us enough time to wander the streets downtown to grab a bite.
+The gap between the ceremony and the reception gave me enough time to wander the streets downtown to grab a bite.
 After Yelping around a little bit, we found a local brick oven pizza place for dinner, which had the best candy bacon we’ve ever had.

 The food was overall very good and it was enough to get us through the rest of the afternoon to walk around and explore the city before the reception.
 (Sorry that I don’t have any pictures from the restaurant but the lighting was pretty poor).